updatecli/updatecli/README.md

 **Prototype**

-Updatecli is a tool used for automating values updates.
+Updatecli is a tool to define and apply file update strategy.

-It fetches its configuration from one yaml configuration file, then works into three stages
+It reads its configuration from a yaml or go template configuration file, then works into three stages

 1. Source: Based on a rule fetch a value that will be injected in later stages
 2. Conditions: Ensure that conditions are met based on the value retrieved during the source rule
 3. Target: Update and publish the target files based on a value retrieved from the source stage.

-**Remark: Environment variable with a name matching the key uppercased and prefixed with UPDATECLI, can be used in place of key/value in configuration file.**
+## Installation
+For each releases binaries are provided [here](https://github.com/olblak/updatecli/releases/latest) for Linux/Windows/MacOS.
+You just have to download it into the right location then you can use it

+A docker image is also available on [DockerHub](https://hub.docker.com/r/olblak/updatecli)

+## Usage

+To use 'updateCli', you first have to write a strategy as explained in the next session then you can run `updatecli diff --config strategy.yaml` or `updatecli apply --config strategy.yaml` but the best way to know how to use it by running `updatecli help`

+If you are more a docker kind of person then you just have to mount your strategy file into the docker image like

+`docker run -i -t -v "$PWD/updateCli.yaml":/home/updatecli/updateCli.yaml:ro olblak/updatecli:v0.0.16 --config /home/updatecli/updateCli.yaml`

+## Documentation
-## Source
+### Source

-### Github Release
+#### Github Release

 This source will check Github Release api for a specific version.
 If `latest` is specified, it retrieves the version referenced by 'latest'.